dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 ### Can Dust remember and incorporate my feedback in the future?

 Assistants have a short memory and don't recall past conversations.
-To give an assistant guidance on your writing or thinking style, include a "constitution"—a list of rules and principles—in the assistant's instructions.
+To give assistants guidance on your writing or thinking style, include a "constitution"—a list of rules and principles—in the assistant's instructions.

+### Is Dust down?

+Check and subscribe to https://dust.statuspage.io/ for real-time status updates.

 ### How to contact the Dust team?